Nesika Illahee

 NARA

-NARA founded in 1970 in Portland, NARA is an Indian-owned, Indian-operated non-profit agency.
+Founded in 1970 in Portland, NARA is an Indian-owned, Indian-operated non-profit agency.
 NARA’s wide array of culturally specific and integrated clinical services include residential and outpatient substance abuse treatment; mental health treatment for children, youth, families and adults; primary healthcare services along with women’s specialty care and diabetes specialty care; dental services; and a youth residential substance abuse treatment program scheduled to open in April, 2017.
 NARA also offers multiple supportive services (including rent assistance, scattered site supportive housing, veterans’ services, vocational services, elders’ services, and street outreach) to assist our community to achieve and maintain wellness of spirit, body, mind, and culture.
 All NARA services are designed with cultural and spiritual needs in mind, with an emphasis on promoting strong connections to community.